-Sikinos ferries connect Cyclades Islands with Athens with crossings available to Serifos, Sifnos, Ios, Thira, Folegandros, Kimolos, Milos, Kythnos, Syros, Naxos, Paros & Mykonos (in Cyclades Islands) & Piraeus (in Athens).
+Sikinos ferries connect Cyclades Islands with Athens with crossings available to Ios, Thira, Folegandros, Kimolos, Milos, Serifos, Sifnos, Kythnos, Syros, Naxos, Anafi, Paros, Thirasia & Kea (in Cyclades Islands) & Piraeus & Lavrio (in Athens).
 Sailings from Sikinos are operated by numerous ferry companies.

 There are up to 27 ferry crossings daily from Sikinos with sailing durations starting from 15 minutes.
 Our Sikinos ferry summary provides a good guide but for the latest sailing information use our fare search.

 Part of the Cyclades group, the island of Sikinos is located between the island of Ios, and the island of Folegandros, Sikinos is known primarily for its wine production, as well as its incredibly private nature.
 One of the lesser explored Greek Islands, there is still plenty to do here, with beautiful architecture scattered across the island, as well as many different sacred sites, stunning walking trails, and there are many festivities that are held throughout the year, that all are encouraged to attend.
 With up to 52 ferries running per week, across 16 different ferry routes, there is no shortage of ferries to choose from, so book now with Direct Ferries, to find the best ferry at the best price for you.

 Sikinos sailing durations and frequency may vary from season to season, and from month to month, so we’d advise doing a live check to get the most up to date information.